dfinance/docs/architecture/fees_gas.md

 The default gas parameter in **dncli** is `500000`, if you see errors related to **"out of gas"** issue, try to increase gas until you find the optimal one for your transaction.

+### Block gas limit

+The current testnet block gas limit is `10000000` gas.
+Means, a transaction with gas limit setup great than `10000000` will be not accepted by validators nodes.

+Protocol users can update this limit in the future by the gov voting mechanism.

 ## Fees

 Although **dfinance** supports different currencies \(like ETH\), transaction fees can be paid only in **DFI** currency.